zyuk21/priority-queues-thekevingu/README.md

 Next, our `BoardState` is a node that implements comparable to compare the priority for `MinPQ`.

-##Client.java
+## Client.java

 This class is the test client you should run to test the code.
 It outputs in the console the steps to the solved state of the board, and "Loaded board is unsolvable." for unsolvable boards.
 It loads the board from `src/Board.txt`.

-##DataClient.java
+## DataClient.java

 This class contains the client to obtain run data for analysis of the A* algorithm.
 It randomizes the board for 3x3 and 4x4 dimensions, and records the number of branches needed to solve a NxN puzzle.
+See writeup for more details on the properties we incorporate for the `isSolvable()` method.

-##DataClient2.java
+## DataClient2.java

 This class contains another client to obtain run data for analysis of the A* algorithm.
 It creates a board by randomly shuffling the board backwards, and records the number of branches needed to solve a NxN puzzle.

 Note that `DataClient.java` and `DataClient2.java` differ in that the former creates a board that we don't know how many steps will take to solve the puzzle, while in the latter one we can clearly indicate the number of shuffles (and thereby test how the steps will affect how many branches are needed).

-##View.java
+## View.java

 This runnable class creates a GUI using JFrame.
 It loads the board, and if there is a solution, a window will appear like the one below: